sternmotor/exif-renamer/README.md

 Rename photo files based on exif date - combine multiple photographers work

 ## Description
 After holidays with friends or other situations where photos are taken from different cameras, it is hard to sort those photos by filename.
-Creation date is mangled due to copy actions.
+Creation date may be mangled due to copy actions.

 This script helps sorting this files by renaming them so file name starts with date info found in exif data.
+Just call this script from command line while in the directory where all photos are kept.
+All sub-directories are handled recursively.

 The original file name is kept as-is and is just appended to the time stamp.
 Thus, file names look like